 In fact, he graded out higher than fellow rookie LB Patrick Queen, who was taken one pick after Brooks and who was far more beloved by draft experts when he was selected.
 Overall, Brooks was given a grade of 49.0 while Queen was graded at 29.8.

-“Queen is one of the most active linebackers in the league and gets in on a lot of plays, but many of them are not good, and those tend to get hidden from traditional data points,” Monson explained.
+"“Brooks has been a good run defender, with 20 defensive stops and just five missed tackles all season, as well as multiple key plays at the point of attack such as goal-line stuffs against the Rams,” Pro Football Focus’ Sam Monson wrote.“Queen is one of the most active linebackers in the league and gets in on a lot of plays, but many of them are not good, and those tend to get hidden from traditional data points,” Monson explained.
 “Queen’s 22 missed tackles led the league, and he was beaten for a 117.5 passer rating when targeted.
-He also struggled often against the run whenever he had to defeat a block and couldn’t just flow to the football.”
+He also struggled often against the run whenever he had to defeat a block and couldn’t just flow to the football.”"

 With Wright set to be a free agent this offseason, Seattle has quite a bit to figure out when it comes to the outside LB position.
 It would seem to make sense to give the job to Brooks, who they invested serious draft capital in last year rather than resigning a player who will be 32 next season and who could command a hefty salary on a multi-year deal.
 And given the way he finished his rookie year, Brooks certainly made the case for being part of the foundations of next year’s Seahawk defense.